nukes327/shanghai/README.md

 # Shanghai

-An IRC bot I'm building with python 3 as a personal project
+An IRC bot I'm building with python 3.4.3 as a personal project

 Currently only supports connection to twitch.tv irc

-May or may not eventually become a full IRC client